Home » Soup Recipes » Chicken Pastina Soup

 Chicken Pastina Soup in a white bowl with second bowl in the background.

-Soothing, comforting and full of nostalgia, this soup will satisfy everyone!
+Soothing, comforting, and full of nostalgia, this soup will satisfy everyone!

 Whether you’re looking to warm up on a cold winter day or simply craving a comforting and nourishing meal, Chicken Pastina Soup is the perfect choice.
 With its comforting flavors and satisfying textures, this classic soup is sure to become a staple in your kitchen as much as pasta al forno, chicken cutlets or chicken spiedini may be.

 Just like minestrone soup, Chicken Pastina Soup is an Italian dish that has been around for centuries.
-Coming from the “cucina povera” or the “peasant cooking”, this soup uses basic ingredients and can vary slightly from region to region.
+Coming from “cucina povera” or “peasant cooking”, this soup uses basic ingredients and can vary slightly from region to region.
 The soup is traditionally made with pastina, a type of small pasta, chicken broth, and Parmesan cheese.

 My family recipe for this soup begins with homemade chicken broth.
 This was a regular meal while I was growing up and like many Italians, evokes wonderful childhood memories.
 I knew this soup as “pastina in brodo” which means little pasta in broth.
 So pastina soup is what I turn to when I need something warming, comforting and soothing.